TestWeaver: Execution-aware, Feedback-driven Regression Testing Generation with Large Language Models: Empirical Evaluation

-We use \texttt{deepseek-v3-0324}~\cite{liu2024deepseek} as the base LLM, which serves for all variants, including baselines for a fair comparison.
+We use \texttt{deepseek-v3-0324}~\cite{liu2024deepseek} {{for lower costs}}, which serves as the base LLM for all variants including baselines.

-\textbf{Datasets.} We conduct our evaluation on the CodaMosa (CM) suite, a dataset derived from 35 open-source Python projects previously used in the evaluations of BugsInPy and Pynguin.
-The suite has about 100,000 lines of code across 425 Python modules.
+We conduct our evaluation on the \textsc{CodaMosa} (CM) suite~\cite{lemieux2023codemosa}, a dataset derived from 35 open-source Python projects previously used in the evaluations of BugsInPy and Pynguin. {{It has about 100,000 lines of code across 425 Python modules.
+We did not use the Pynguin (PY)~\cite{lukas2023py} and MuTAP (MT)~\cite{dakhel2024mutap} datasets because the CM suite is 20$\times$ and 50$\times$ larger than PY (5,000 LOCs, 84 modules) and MT (2,000 LOCs, 163 functions), respectively}}.